-Direct Access Method (Using Hostname)
+Direct Access Method (Via Hostname)

-The NAS b3000 v2 ships by default with DHCP enabled on the network port.
-If the system is placed on a DHCP serviced network, with an active DNS server, and the serial number of the device is known, it can be accessed through a client running Microsoft Internet Explorer 5.5 (or later) on that network, using port 3201 of the device.
-The serial number may be found behind the front bezel of the NAS b3000 v2, as illustrated in Figure 11.
+The NAS e7000 v2 ships by default with DHCP enabled on the management port (Eth 0).
+If the system is placed on a DHCP serviced network and the serial number of the device is known, it can be accessed through a client running Microsoft Internet Explorer 5.5 (or greater) on that network via the 3201 port of the device.
+The serial number may be found on the front of the NAS e7000 v2.